jaguevara1978/ATBTest/README.md

 ### Note:
 The UX is not the best as I was more concerned about meeting the Funcitonal requirements.
-Sorry about that, but maybe with a little bit more of time taht could be easily improved.
+Sorry about that, but maybe with a little bit more of time that could be easily improved.

 ### SIGN IN
 It has the necessary validations to meet the requirements, and it will show any message as needed.